mmlumba/howslinera/README.md

-Rendering Tweets with Angular & Node
+How's Linera?
 ===================

-Ever want to know what Linera is up to...even if you don't have a Twitter?
+Ever want to know what Linera is up to...even if you don't have a [Twitter](https://twitter.com/howslinera)?
 Then follow the [How's Linera](http://howslinera.herokuapp.com) website.

 Based on the [Sample Angular Node](https://github.com/twitterdev/sample-angular-node) repository.